 In honor of Ralph’s memory, gifts may be made to Mercy Home for Boys & Girls, Chicago, Illinois (www.mercyhome.org) or the Forever Learning Institute, South Bend, Indiana (foreverlearninginstitute.org), or a charity of your choice.

 Cremation has taken place.
-A celebration-of-life gathering is planned for the future.
+A Celebration-of-Life open house will take place on Sunday, April 16, 2023 from 1:00 - 7:00 p.m. at the family home.
+Please contact Gary Looney for further information.
 Palmer Funeral Home—Hickey Chapel was entrusted to assist the family with arrangements.

 Online condolences may be left for the family at www.palmerfuneralhomes.com.